apoeana/etny-node-monitoring/README.md

-# etny-node-monitoring for sending notification to a Telegram Bot
+# etny-node-monitoring for sending notifications to a Telegram Bot

 1. Begin by cloning the repository.